Detection of Gravitational Anomaly at Low Acceleration from a Highest-quality Sample of 36 Wide Binaries with Accurate 3D Velocities: Description of Speckle OAN-SPM observations and data reduction

 \subsection{Speckle observations at 2.1m telescope of the Observatorio Astron\'omico Nacional at Sierra de San Pedro M\'artir (SPM), M\'exico.}

-Our main objective was a search of anomalies in either component of a given wide binary system, we aim to identify any component that exhibits a different structure from that of a normal star, meaning elongation, a comma like pattern or having another component.
+Since our main objective is a search for anomalies in either component of a given wide binary system, we aim to identify any component that exhibits a structure different from that of a normal star, such as elongation, a comma-like pattern, or having another component.
 Speckle interferometry is a technique used in astronomy to overcome the limitations of atmospheric turbulence and obtain high-resolution images of astronomical objects.
-Using this technique at the 2.1m telescope, one can resolve binary stars with small separations up to 0.05$\arcsec$.
+Using this technique with a 2.1m telescope, one can resolve binary stars with small separations of up to 0.05$\arcsec$.
 Speckle imaging with the 2.1 m telescope at OAN-SPM routinely covers targets from very bright stars down to $R \approx 11$ mag, delivering contrast sensitivities of about $\Delta m \approx 3$ mag at 0.09$\arcsec$ and up to $\Delta m \approx 8$ mag at 1.0$\arcsec$.
 For stars fainter than $R \approx 11$ mag these contrast limits become difficult to achieve, whereas for brighter targets observed under excellent conditions, even higher contrasts can be obtained.

 Observations were carried out with the 2.1 m telescope at the Observatorio Astron\'omico Nacional, San Pedro M\'artir, Mexico, using the Berkut speckle interferometer.
 The instrument is equipped with an Andor iXon Ultra 888 EMCCD, delivering a plate scale of 0.037$\arcsec$ pixel$^{-1}$ and a maximum field of view of 38$\arcsec$.
 Due to the small isoplanatic angle, systems with projected separations greater than 8$\arcsec$ were observed as separate pointings.
 Five observation runs were conducted between February 2024 and June 2025.
 The nights were characterized by predominantly variable sky conditions, with seeing values typically ranging from 0.5$\arcsec$ to 2$\arcsec$.
 Observations were performed through standard Johnson R and I filters.
 Individual speckle exposures had integration times between 10 and 30 ms, depending on target brightness.
 For each target, a sequence of 2000 frames was acquired to ensure sufficient statistical averaging.
 In total, we obtained 1019 data cubes for 391 wide binaries systems.